Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Preliminaries

-\paragraph{\textbf{Core-set}} \cite[\textbf{\cs{}};][]{sener-savarese-2018-active} encourages instance diversity by using the learned representations of the acquisition model.
-This method aims to minimize the distance between an example in the unlabeled set and its closest counterpart in the labeled subset.
-We use the [\textsc{cls}] token representation from the Transformer's penultimate layer.
-We follow the greedy method described in the original work.
+\item[\textbf{Core-set}] \cite[\textbf{\cs{}};][]{sener-savarese-2018-active} encourages instance diversity by using the learned representations of the acquisition model.
+This method aims to minimize the distance between an example in the unlabeled set and its closest counterpart in the labeled subset;